Email Error Messages - What Do They Mean?

 - If you've recently changed where your domain points, or if you've upgraded or downgraded your hosting plan, wait up to 72 hours for your new DNS settings to propagate worldwide.

 - It's also possible that your local IP is blacklisted.
 Wait 24 hours and try again, using webmail in the meantime.
-If it still doesn't work after 24 hours, check out local IP that could be blacklisted.
+If it still doesn't work after 24 hours, check out the local IP that could be blacklisted.

 - The local IP address your email application uses may be blacklisted, which can happen after a few too many failed login attempts within a short period.
 If you suspect this is the problem, try using another internet connection, such as mobile data or WiFi, and try again.
 Check out If Your Local IP Is Blacklisted for more information.